 Once multi-language support is turned on, you can add a new language by going to Admin>Content>Languages.

-When adding languages you can specify the name of an image file to be used as a flag icon to be displayed in the language selector.
+You can specify the name of an image file to be used as a flag icon to be displayed in the language selector.
 For this to work, the image must exist in the following location on the server:

 Asset Bank has a number of images already installed, which are named according to their international country code (gb.gif, fr.gif, de.gif etc).

-In older versions of Asset Bank the language selector appears as its own language bar at the very top of the page as in the image below.
+The language selector appears as its own language bar at the very top of the page as in the image below.